Katherine Boyle (venture capitalist): Viewpoints and analysis

 Boyle published an essay in connection with the 2022 launch of the Andreessen Horowitz American Dynamism fund, detailing her views on its concept.
 Boyle argued in the essay that "the only way to reverse the course of stagnation and kickstart nationwide renewal post-Covid is through technologists building companies that support the national interest."

 In a 2023 Politico interview, Boyle expressed an appreciation for political philosophy literature, saying that "I think we can learn more about what the future will look like from Aristotle or Plato than from the greatest science fiction authors.
-On technology, I’m a fan of the work of Kevin Kelly, who starts much of his writing from a place of understanding what human flourishing is."
+On technology, I'm a fan of the work of Kevin Kelly, who starts much of his writing from a place of understanding what human flourishing is."

-Boyle responded to questions about the ethics of her investment in military technology in a 2024 Fortune interview, where she argued that "It’s making sure that the war of the future doesn’t happen, and if it does happen, that it happens as quickly as possible or in as precise a way as possible."
+Boyle responded to questions about the ethics of her investment in military technology in a 2024 Fortune interview, where she argued that "It's making sure that the war of the future doesn't happen, and if it does happen, that it happens as quickly as possible or in as precise a way as possible."

 Boyle detailed her views on family and technology in a February 2025 keynote speech at an American Enterprise Institute event, which was later was published in Tablet magazine.
 The AEI's journal The New Atlantis published a compilation of responses to her speech in its summer 2025 issue, featuring arguments from commentators including Christine Rosen and Patrick Deneen.

-Rosen, senior editor of The New Atlantis and a senior fellow at the AEI, criticized Boyle's arguments about the intersection of technology and family values, countering that "Unless and until we center human values and human virtues at the center of discussions of technology and the family, we are not having the conversations that matter.
-I hear little about human values and human virtues in Boyle’s remarks, beyond her noting that families are important."
+Rosen, senior editor of The New Atlantis and a senior fellow at the AEI, criticized Boyle's arguments about the intersection of technology and family values.
+Rosen "Unless and until we center human values and human virtues ... we are not having the conversations that matter.
+I hear little about human values and human virtues in Boyle's remarks, beyond her noting that families are important."

 Deneen, a political theorist who taught Boyle in her undergraduate studies at Georgetown, argued that her thesis of technology aiding family values "elides recognition of how various technologies have arguably been more effective in undermining and even displacing the family than even the authoritarian regimes she rightly deplores."
-Deneen contrasted Boyle's philosophy with 20th-century sociologist Robert Nisbet's commentary on technology and social groups, and further argued that Boyle's proposed technological solutions "ultimately rely upon the assistance of the very state that she otherwise denounces as hostile to the family."'
+Deneen contrasted Boyle's philosophy with 20th-century sociologist Robert Nisbet's commentary on technology and social groups, and further argued that Boyle's proposed technological solutions "ultimately rely upon the assistance of the very state that she otherwise denounces as hostile to the family."

+Military strategy analyst Seth G. Jones remarks that what Boyle is concerned about is not the lack of cutting-edge companies but the business climate and the government's procurement system.

+William D. Hartung and Ben Freeman write that Boyle and her colleague Ulevitch position the private sector as "central players in shaping the future of the planet" and push for new-age militarism without safeguards.

 Personal life

 Boyle described herself as a "practicing Catholic" in a 2021 interview.
-As of October 2025, she has two children and lives in the Miami metropolitan area.
+She has three children and lives in the Miami metropolitan area.